ckjellson/adventofcode/README.md

 ## 2024

-The chief hstorian was missing, we found him.
+The chief historian was missing, we found him.

 ### Highlights: